JoelCodes/the-book-of-rxjs/section-1/02-how-to-make-an-observable.md

 Now, you may be asking yourself, "What about `setImmediate`?
 What about `process.nextTick`?
 What if I want logic that will use one timing mechanism in one environment and a different one in another?"
 RxJS has a mechanism for this called `Scheduler`'s, and `Scheduler` implementations for animationFrames, `setImmediate`, and more.

-If you have a scheduler you like, you can use `scheduled` to take an `ObservableInput` and emit its signals with whichever timing mechanism you like.
+If you have a `Scheduler` that wraps a mechanism you like, you can use `scheduled` to take an `ObservableInput` and emit its signals with whichever timing mechanism you like.
 Again, a subject we'll discuss in length later.

 ## How To Talk To The Internet

-RxJS is such a general-purpose library, that it seems
+RxJS is such a general-purpose library, that it seems strange sometimes to see it include any utilities specific to an environment or a task.
+You might say that RxJS is usually so... un-opinionated about where its data comes from and where its data goes.

+That said, talking to API's and WebSockets is a common enough use case, and RxJS provides some specific utilities for it.

 * ajax
 * fetch